gene-git/wg_tool/README.rst

 Key features
 ============

-* simplifies wireguard administration. ( server and user config )
+* simplifies wireguard administration. ( server and users )
-* guarantees server and user configs always remain synchronized.
+* guarantees server and user configs remain synchronized (public keys).
 * handles key creation when needed
-* users have multiple profiles (bob:laptop bob:phone etc)
+* users can have multiple profiles (bob:laptop bob:phone etc)
 * users and/or profiles can be marked active/inactive
-* takes output of 'wg show' and displays connections by user:profile name.
+* 'wg show' output connections displayed by user:profile name.

   This solves a long standing annoyance in a simple way by showing names instead of public keys as output by *wg show*.